kvaps/fake-systemd/README.md

 # Fake Systemd

-From https://github.com/kvaps/fake-systemd and using Debian like start-stop-deamon from https://github.com/daleobrien/start-stop-daemon written by Marek Michalkiewicz <marekm@i17linuxb.ists.pwr.wroc.pl>.

-Instead of using original systemctl + dbus + priviliges + seccomp + x packages + conjunction of mercury and venus, a simple bash script using start-stop-daemon.
+Simple bash script using start-stop-daemon, instead of using original systemctl + dbus + priviliges + seccomp + x packages + conjunction of mercury and venus.

+## Status

+This project is effectively unmaintained.
+I will do my best to shepherd pull requests, but cannot guarantee a prompt response and do not have bandwidth to address issues or add new features.
+Please let me know via an issue if you'd be interested in taking ownership of fake-systemd.

 ## Usage